QuentinRa/blog.quentinra.dev/operating-systems/others/virtualization/virtualbox/index.md

 #### Bug: no automatic mouse integration

 By default, you can freely use your mouse between your host and your virtual machine.
-But, I had a bug 🪲, when restarting a machine close using "save instance state", in which my mouse was not detected anymore.
+But, I have a bug 🪲 when restarting a machine closed using "save instance state" in which my mouse is not detected anymore.

-➡️ My "patch" is to lock the VM before closing it.
+➡️ A "patch" is to lock your session before closing the VM.
 </div><div>

-#### Bug: bidirectional keyboard not working
+#### Bug: bidirectional clipboard not working

 ➡️ Try restarting the VM.
 </div></div>